 - Past wage loss due to the injury and loss of future income and/or earning capacity for long-term or permanent injuries.

 - Non-economic damages -- or "general" damages -- for the past and future pain and suffering caused by the injury.

-While it may be difficult to keep the necessary presence of mind after experiencing an injury, there are several important ways a slip and fall victim can help themselves immediately after the incident:
+While it may be challenging to keep the necessary presence of mind after experiencing an injury, there are several essential ways a slip and fall victim can help themselves immediately after the incident:

-- If the injury is obviously a serious one, immediately ask for medical assistance.
+- If the injury is severe, immediately ask for medical assistance.